Pabitra969/StduentScholarshipDistribution/README.md

 - **E_NO_RECIPIENT**: Raised if there is no recipient for the scholarship.
 - **E_NOT_RECIPIENT**: Raised if the caller is not the recipient trying to withdraw funds.

-## License

-This project is licensed under the Apache-2.0 License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or support, contact [Your Name](mailto:your.email@example.com).
+For questions or support, contact Pabitra Kumar Ghorai(mailto:pkg2000969@gmail.com).

 ---